apache/ignite-3/modules/configuration/README.md

 }
 ```

-Example of updating of all child nodes of the parent configuration in a single transaction:
+Example of updating all child nodes of the parent configuration in a single transaction:

 ```java
 ParentConfiguration parentCfg = ...;